+I fully accept that suicide, assisting or encouraging suicide, assisted dying and euthanasia are all subjects on which it is entirely possible for people to hold widely different but defensible opinions.
 This is why the substance of the law in this area is not a matter of party politics but of conscience, and any vote would be a free one should the law in this area ever be altered.

 I accept that there are imperfections and problems with the current law, but I think that these can be dealt with sensitively and sensibly without having a new law.

-Although the DPP's policy makes clear that assisting a person to die is still illegal, by not prosecuting those assisting in the suicide of others, we could encourage demands for legalising assisted dying.
+Although the DPP's policy makes clear that assisting a person to die is still illegal, I am worried that by not prosecuting those assisting in the suicide of others we will encourage demands for legalising assisted dying.
 The lives of the terminally ill, the frail and those with incurable conditions are of equal value to anyone else's.
 They deserve equal protection under the criminal law.

-Thank you again for taking the time to contact me on this very important issue.
+Thank you again for taking the time to contact me.